-If you have more time to explore Cornwall, then this 5 day private tour combines the best that Cornwall has to offer.
-We’ve taken the best bits from the day tours and added Cornwall’s must see attractions.
+If you have more time to explore Cornwall, then this five-day private tour combines the best that Cornwall has to offer.
+We’ve taken the best bits from the day tours and added Cornwall’s must-see attractions.
 We help you choose your accommodation, then pick you up each day after breakfast, show you the sights, stopping for lunch in the best spots and then drop you back safe in the knowledge you haven’t missed anything!

 We can also offer transfers to and from Cornwall to make your trip completely hassle free.

 These are private tours with your own guide and transport, and we can carry up to 8 passengers.
-Entrance fees are not included so you’ll need to pay them as we go.
+Accommodation needs to be booked separately and entrance fees are not included, so you’ll need to pay them as we go.
 You’ll also need a little money for a delicious Cornish Pasty, or maybe a fresh Crab sandwich, or how about a Cornish Cream Tea?

 We start the week with a trip up the coast to explore North Cornwall.
 First stop will be the 14th century Huers hut in Newquay to enjoy the view up the coast and learn a little about the life of a pilchard fisherman.
 After a drive through the vibrant streets of Europe’s surfing capital, we whisk you away to the quiet Monastic village of St Mawgan to expore the 13th century church and Carmolite Convent.
 The perfect Cornish village!
 Then we head Just up the road to the famous beauty spot of Bedruthan Steps with it’s dramatic clifftop views, we’ll take a short stroll on the cliffs before heading to Padstow.
 Made famous by Rick Stein and the Seafood Restauant, this charming harbour town is normally bustling with visitors enjoying the fine mix of shops, cafes and restaurants all set around the water.